undefined06855/Controllable/userobjects.md

     because this sprite is either invisible or a shader outline looks ugly).
     This will only apply when the current selection is set to Shader, and will not affect the Hover selection type
-    - Not set on any nodes by default, but legacy selection is hardcoded on `CCTextInputNode`s, because the `CCScale9Sprite` background is not linked to the node in any way, as well as the Chamber of Time door when it is unlocked but not revealed.
+    - Not set on any nodes, but legacy selection is hardcoded on `CCTextInputNode`s, because the `CCScale9Sprite` background is not linked to the node in any way, as well as the Chamber of Time door when it is unlocked but not revealed.

+- `requires-selected-before-unselected`
+    - Marks that this button requires a call to `CCMenuItem::selected` before any calls to `CCMenuItem::unselected`, to set members or otherwise.
+This will prompt Controllable to call `CCMenuItem::selected` then instantly `CCMenuItem::unselected` afterwards when the button is first hovered over, then on unfocus only unselected may be called.
+    - Set on `geode::TextLinkedButtonWrapper`, see [this discord link](https://discord.com/channels/911701438269386882/911702535373475870/1378456915612270662)